Monacrh/online-shop-ai/README.md

 ## Getting Started

-This project is an online shop with Virtual Try On AI.
+This project is an online shop with VTON AI.

 A few resources to get you started if this is your first Flutter project: